AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 - Responses **MUST** have an `id` member valued exactly as the `id` member of the request this response is for
 - Notifications **MUST NOT** have an `id` member

 Unlike standard JSON-RPC-2.0 in EthereumStratum/2.0.0 the `id` member **MUST NOT** be `null`.
 If the member is present (requests or responses) it **MUST** be valued to an integer Number ranging from 0 to 65535.
-It's worth underline that a message with `"id": 0` **MUST NOT** be interpreted as a notification.
+Please note that a message with `"id": 0` **MUST NOT** be interpreted as a notification.
 The removal of other identifier types (strings) is due to the need to reduce the number of bytes transferred.

 ### Requests
 The JSON representation of `request` object is made of these parts:
 - mandatory `id` member of type Integer : the identifier established by the issuer
 - mandatory `jsonrpc` member of type String : constantly valued to string "2.0"
 - mandatory `method` member of type String : the name of the method to be invoked on the receiver side
 - optional `params` member : in case the method invocation on the receiver side requires the application of additional parameters to be executed.
 The type **CAN** be Object (with named members of different types) or Array of single type.
-In case of array the parameters will be applied by their ordinal position.
+In case of an array the parameters will be applied by their ordinal position.
 If the method requested for invocation on the receiver side does not require the application of additional parameters this member **MUST NOT** be present.
 The notation `"params" : null` **IS NOT PERMITTED**

 ### Responses
 The JSON representation of `response` object is made of these parts:
-- mandatory `id` member of type Integer : the same identifier of the request this response is for
+- mandatory `id` member of type Integer : the identifier of the request this response corresponds to
 - mandatory `jsonrpc` member of type String : constantly valued to string "2.0"
 - optional `error` member : whether an error occurred during the parsing of the method or during it's execution this member **MUST** be present and valued.
 If no errors occurred this member **MUST NOT** be present.
 For a detailed structure of the `error` member see below.
-- optional `result` member : wether the invocation of the method is meant to produce result data to be sent back to the issuer, and in case of no errors this member **MUST** be present even if one or more informations are null.
+- optional `result` member : This has to be set, if the corresponding request requires a result from the user.
+If no errors  occured by invoking the corresponding function, this member **MUST** be present even if one or more informations are null.
 The type can be of Object or single type Array.
 If no data is meant back for the issuer (the method is void on the receiver) or an error occurred this member **MUST NOT** be present.

 You'll notice here some differences with standard JSON-RPC-2.0.
 Namely the result member is not always required.
 Basically a response like this :
 ```json